techgrounds/techgrounds-shamimkhaliq71/01_Linux_1/Linux_opdracht3.md

 # [Working with text (CLI)]
 [Every command in Linux has a standard input and output.
 Both the input and output can be redirected to a file instead of the default.
-This is called input redirection and output redirection. ]
+This is called input redirection and output redirection_3]

 ## Key-terms
 [The standard input (stdin) is the keyboard]